SlimeVR/SlimeVR-Docs-Site/src/README.md

 You buy fully built trackers for pre-order at [Crowd Supply](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker).
 These trackers are the passion project of dedicated core members of SlimeVR, and due to chip shortages, shipping delays and the like we cannot guarantee shipping dates or turnaround time.

 This option is a preorder.
-Please check the product page for extimated shipping times for new orders.
+Please check the product page for estimated shipping times for new orders.
 Actual shipping times might differ due to production delays and other circumstances.

 #### 3rd Party sellers